 Show Notes

-Saxton DS et al., Nature - In E. coli, the membrane-bound nuclease SNIPE directly cleaves incoming phage λ DNA during genome injection, blocking infection via ManYZ and tape-measure protein interactions.
+Saxton DS et al., Nature, doi:10.1038/s41586-026-10207-1 - In E. coli, the membrane-bound nuclease SNIPE directly cleaves incoming phage λ DNA during genome injection, blocking infection via ManYZ and tape-measure protein interactions.
+Key terms: SNIPE, GIY-YIG nuclease, lambda phage, ManYZ, tape measure protein.

 Study Highlights: